justintungonline/openshift-k8s-tests/README.md

 # Openshift Kubernetes Tests

-Following an Openshift Kubernetes workshop for building and deploying a microservice architecture
+Following an Openshift Kubernetes workshop for building and deploying a microservice architecture.
+The workshop shows you how OpenShift can be used not only for deploying stateless web applications, but also applications which require persistent file system storage.
+The flexibility makes OpenShift a platform for deploying both web applications and databases.

 - Available in Python, Java, and NodeJS.
 This repository follows a Java based application.
-To try other paths, delete the project after completing the workshop and try the different language path
 - Uses a free [Openshift playgrounds](https://www.katacoda.com/courses/openshift/playgrounds/), use admin console and terminal commands or RedHat Developer [CodeReady workspace](https://developers.redhat.com/products/codeready-workspaces/overview)
-- Uses code from the [Redhat Roadshow parks repositories](https://github.com/openshift-roadshow/) on GitHub
+- Uses code from the [Redhat Roadshow parks repositories](https://github.com/openshift-roadshow/) on GitHub:

-The front end service users a Docker image of the [parksmap web application](https://github.com/openshift-roadshow/parksmap-web/) on GithHub and uses SpringBoot.
+  - Front end service users a Docker image of the [parksmap web application](https://github.com/openshift-roadshow/parksmap-web/).

-The backend service is called [nationalparks](https://github.com/openshift-roadshow/nationalparks) on GitHub.
-It is a Java Spring Boot application that performs 2D geo-spatial queries against a MongoDB database to locate and return map coordinates of all National Parks in the world.
-That was just a fancy way of saying that we are going to deploy a webservice that returns a JSON list of places.
+  - The backend services ares called [nationalparks](https://github.com/openshift-roadshow/nationalparks) and [mlbparks](https://github.com/openshift-roadshow/mlbparks).
+  - It is a Java Spring Boot application that performs 2D geo-spatial queries against a MongoDB database to locate and return map coordinates of all National Parks and Major League Baseball parks in the world.
+The backends are webservices that return a JSON list of places.

 ## Workshop Walkthrough

-The workshop uses the Developer perspective in the web console unless it is said otherwise.
+This README follows the workshop using `oc` commands and the Developer perspective in the Openshift web console unless it is said otherwise and a GitHub repository for code.
+Instead of GitHub, a self hosted [Gogs](https://gogs.io/) server can be used.

 ### Deploy Container